FCPS: 150 Years

 Teachers and Staff

 Since schools and offices physically closed in March due to COVID-19, countless staff members have gone above and beyond to support students, parents, and their FCPS colleagues during this challenging time.
-Visit FCPS Cares--Going the Distance to read about staff who have been recognized for their efforts.
+Visit FCPS CARES to read about staff who have been recognized for their efforts.

 Technology

 In the past 50 years, technology has transformed education within FCPS.
 In the 1980s, computer labs were installed in many schools, and students began to take classes on computer literacy.
 Today, students connect with unique learning opportunities that would not be possible without technology.
-As an example, a few years ago, students connected with a Robinson SS alumnus while he was onboard the International Space Station
+As an example, a few years ago, students connected with a Robinson Secondary School alumnus while he was onboard the International Space Station.

-Through FCPSOn, a digital initiative that is transforming teaching and learning, all high school students are issued an FCPS laptop to support their learning at school and at home.
-All schools in the Chantilly Pyramid are part of FCPSOn, since the Pyramid piloted the initiative in 2016.
+Through FCPSOn, a digital initiative transforming teaching and learning, all high school students are issued an FCPS laptop to support their learning at school and home.
+All schools in the Chantilly Pyramid are part of FCPSOn, since the pyramid piloted the initiative in 2016.
 Middle school students will be issued FCPS laptops beginning in the 2020-21 school year.

 When COVID-19 caused schools to close in March, more than 21,000 laptops and 1,800 MiFi's were distributed to students at the elementary and middle school level to support distance learning.
 This new way of learning will become more of the norm, as the global health pandemic continues to impact teaching, learning, and most other aspects of our lives.